glennjones/elsewhere-mapper/README.md

 # elsewhere-mapper

-The elsewhere-mapper is part of a collection of node.js modules that enable the discovery the profiles and identities people create across the web and bring them together.
+The elsewhere-mapper is part of a collection of node.js modules that enable the discovery of the profiles and identities an indivdaul create across the web.

 ## Install